Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_objective_functions.rst

 	    m_features |= IS_THREAD_SAFE;
 	}

-Handling Constraints using Constraint Handlers
+Handling Constraints Using Constraint Handlers
 ---------------------------------------------------

 Shark provides two ways to handle constraints via objective functions.
 The first one is using a constraint handler.
 Constraint handlers serve two purposes: first they offer an reusable interface for often used types of constraints and second they offer specific information for some kinds of constraints.
-Right now shark does only offer a handler and optimizers for simple box constraints, i.e. for every input dimension :math:`x_i` holds :math:`l_i \leq x_i \leq u_i`.
+Right now Shark does only offer a handler and optimizers for simple box constraints, i.e. for every input dimension :math:`x_i` holds :math:`l_i \leq x_i \leq u_i`.
 An optimizer might now query the function whether it is constrained, has an constraint handler and whether the handler itself represents box constraints.
 In this case it might use a different optimization setting, or refuse to optimize as it does not work for this type of constraints.